saint-lascivious/munin-pihole-plugins/README.md

 sudo ln -s /usr/share/munin/plugins/pihole_unique /etc/munin/plugins/pihole_unique
 ```

-Or let "munin-node-configure --shell | bash" do it for you.

-# Configuration
+## Configuration

+Provided munin-node and Pi-hole exist on the same host, the default configuration should Just Work.
+If you have a non-standard configuration or Pi-hole is running on a seperate host, you can do one of the following.

-* Edit the exiting `plugins.conf` file
+* Edit the existing `plugins.conf` file

-Sample setup for '/etc/munin/plugin-conf.d/plugins.conf'
+Sample setup for `/etc/munin/plugin-conf.d/plugins.conf`
 ```
 [pihole_*]
     user root
-    env.host 192.168.1.123
+    env.host 127.0.0.1
     env.port 80
     env.api /admin/api.php
+    env.cachesuffix ?getCacheInfo&auth=
+    env.webpassword PIHOLE_SETUPVARS_WEBPASSWORD_HERE
 ```

-* Or download the example configuration from this repo:
+* Download and edit a sample `plugins.conf` file from this repo:
 ```
-sudo wget https://raw.githubusercontent.com/saint-lascivious/munin-pihole-plugins/master/etc/munin/plugin-conf.d/plugins.conf -P /etc/munin/plugin-conf.d
+wget https://raw.githubusercontent.com/saint-lascivious/munin-pihole-plugins/master/etc/munin/plugin-conf.d/plugins.conf -q -O - | sudo tee /etc/munin/plugin-conf.d/plugins.conf
 ```

-Note: It's assumed you'll edit the `env.host` value to properly reflect the host.
+The `env.webpassword` value can be obtained from the Pihole host's `/etc/pihole/setupVars.conf` file.
+The plugin attempts to obtain this value itself.

 ## Contact
 * Discord